 Watch the vegetation change on this subtle but steady two-hour return climb to Mt Oberon’s summit.
 Start at the Mt Oberon car park and follow the short series of steps to the rocky outcrops on the mountain top.
-After climbing for an hour – and 3.4km – you’ll be rewarded with panoramic views over Tidal River, the coast and islands off the Prom.
+After climbing for an hour – and 2.1 miles (3.4 kilometres) – you’ll be rewarded with panoramic views over Tidal River, the coast and islands off the Prom.
 Beware of unprotected cliffs and take warm clothing as the summit can be cool and windy, even during summer.

 Lilly Pilly Gully Circuit - Short Walks

 Discover the Prom’s diverse vegetation and colourful cast of birds and animals on this 6km loop, which takes two to three hours to complete.
 Start at the Lilly Pilly Car Park and follow the footbridge over Tidal River, taking in gorgeous views of the river and Norman Beach.
 The track links up with the Lilly Pilly Gully Nature Walk, traversing eucalypt forests, coastal heathland and temperate rainforest.
 Find the best places to view koalas and see yabbies in their homes.
 Watch kangaroos, wallabies and emus graze peacefully in the clearings and wombats scuttling across your path.
 At the pretty halfway picnic point, crimson rosellas and seagulls will be more than happy to polish off your leftovers.
 Watch out for colourful spring flower displays along the coastal heaths.
 Take the high route back to the carpark through the tall stringy-bark forest.